italia/daf/iot_ingestion_manager/README.md

 }
 ```

-The information surrounding the core of the message is represented in the `body` attribute, which can contain any number of properties.
-This attribute is not parsed by the server, but is expected to be a valid JSON object.

-The `attributes` item is another JSON object that can contain any number of key-value pairs that describe the content of the body.
-The items here are processed by the server in that they are flattened and into a list of key-value pairs before storing.
+The information surrounding the core of the message is contained in the `payload` attribute, which is a JSON object containing any number of properties, the structure of which must match the schema contained in the stream's respective catalog entry.
+The items here are processed by the server in that they are flattened  into a list of key-value pairs before storing in Avro format.
 This means that an arbitrary level of nesting is supported, at no performance overhead, however the structure is flattened as shown below:
 ```json
 {
 	"attr1": {